rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 ## Threat Model

-If a registry were set up to exclusively use the new kind of token, how well would it handle the issues in the motivation?
+If a registry were set up to exclusively use the new asymmetric tokens, how well would it handle the issues in the motivation?

 > The user can unintentionally share the file containing the token.
 This was unfortunately common when it was stored in `.cargo/config`, which is why it is now stored in `credentials.toml` by default.